CraftTweaker/CraftTweaker-Documentation/docs_exported/1.19/projectmmo/docs/mods/pmmo/SalvageBuilder.md

 :::group{name=start}

-@return A new salvage builder
+@return a new salvage builder

-Returns: A new salvage builder
+Returns: a new salvage builder
 Return Type: [SalvageBuilder](/mods/pmmo/SalvageBuilder)

 ```zenscript